-Djokovic dominates Shapovalov to win 5th Paris Masters title
+Imperious Djokovic wins 5th Paris Masters and 77th title

 Shapovalov entered the match with only one career title — a modest ATP 250-level tournament in Stockholm last month — and having lost his three previous encounters against a 16-time Grand Slam winner considered among the all-time greats of tennis.

 The big-serving left hander looked tense, making three unforced errors in his first service game and slipping quickly to 3-0 down against a composed Djokovic playing in his 50th Masters final and 111th overall.

-Even though Shapovalov held his next serve, it was inconsistent with a double fault, a mistimed ball toss and an ace.
 After botching a return on Djokovic’s opening serve of the seventh game he whacked his racket into the ground in frustration.

-Dropping only four points on his serve in the first set, Djokovic clinched it with another dominant serving game which included two aces and concluded with a volleyed forehand winner at the net.
+Dropping only four points on his serve in the first set, Djokovic clinched it with another dominant serving game which included two aces and concluded with a volleyed winner at the net.

+“It was tough for me to find a groove just because he was really picking his spots on the serve,” Shapovalov said.
+“He just places it well, it’s tough to read.”

-Shapovalov was up against it right from the start of the second set, saving a break point with an ace.
-Unforced errors resurfaced in the seventh game and Djokovic ruthlessly punished him with a break for a 4-3 lead.
+As Shapovalov’s unforced errors resurfaced in the seventh game, Djokovic broke him again for a 4-3 lead.

 Djokovic saved his first break point of the match at 30-40 in the next game when Shapovalov returned a sliced serve well wide.